mrmowji/blog/draft/git.md

 # merge conflicts occur when we try to merge branches that have edited the same content.
 Git doesn’t know how to combine the two changes, so it stops to ask us what to do before committing.
 We can see exactly what went wrong with the familiar `git status` command (this command shows us the staged snapshot of the merge commit; the “Unmerged paths” section contains files that have a conflict)
 git merge <second-branch>

+# force a merge commit when Git would normally do a fast-forward merge
+git merge --no-ff <branch-name>

 # sometimes you have to handle conflicts manually
 # after fail-merging two branches with conflicts
 # you're provided with conflicts in each file